 FlutterFlow — A Tool for Fast Development of Cross-Platform Apps and MVPs

 FlutterFlow is a powerful tool that simplifies app building process and changes the way developers approach app development.
 Its simplicity, pre-built components, and community support make it an attractive option for teams that want to build the first version of a product fast.
 With the right team and knowledge, FlutterFlow can be a valuable app development tool, especially for MVPs released to get initial user feedback and validate the main business hypothesis.
-But FlutterFlow isn’t yet ready for sophisticated apps or longer development.
+But FlutterFlow isn’t yet ready for sophisticated apps or long-term development of cross-platform applications.